 After kicking off the Saw, Conjuring, and Insidious horror franchises, Wan jumped to big budget action filmmaking with Furious 7.
 Thanks to his varied background and career as a director, producer, and writer, Wan is certainly a unique get for WB.
 There’s no telling how his skills will translate to an aquatic superhero film, but we can certainly expect plenty of sinister characters and lots of action.
 Wan will also rely as much as he can on practical effects, while using CGI for the film’s extensive underwater sequences.
 Handled correctly, Aquaman could be quite an intriguing entry into the DCEU.

-3 Aquaman Movie Writer is Will Beall
+The Aquaman Movie Writer is Will Beall

-A relative newcomer, Will Beall will handle the screenplay for Aquaman based on a story by DC head Geoff Johns and director James Wan.
+A relative newcomer, Will Beall wrote the screenplay for Aquaman based on a story by DC head Geoff Johns and director James Wan.
 After writing and serving as story editor for a number of years on Castle, Beall scripted 2013’s Gangster Squad.
 From there, he went quiet until this year when his adaptation of Training Day arrived on TV.
 While his lack of experience makes it difficult to judge the work he’ll do on Aquaman, the involvement of Johns and Wan will likely have a big impact on the finished product.

-1 More Upcoming Movies
+More Upcoming DC Movies